You are using an outdated browser. Please upgrade your browser to improve your experience.

 You can continue to live in your home until you die or go into long-term care.
 At this point, your home is usually sold and the money from the sale is used to pay off the loan amount.

-With a lifetime mortgage, you can usually release between £10,000 to £100,000.
+With a lifetime mortgage, you can usually release between £15,000 to £100,000.
 Use our lifetime mortgage calculator to find out how much you could release with a SunLife Sunrise lifetime mortgage.

 You can choose an equity release plan that allows you to take all your money at once, or access smaller amounts as and when you need them.

-Use our lifetime mortgage calculator
+Use our 60 second equity release calculator

 Release tax-free cash from your home